oscarrodriguezbu/React-MERN-calendar-frontend/README.md

 # Calendar APP
 This is the frontend of the calendar project as part of the MERN stack.
 This frontend was developed with React, Redux, Hooks and JavaScript.
+It also has unit tests with Jest.
+By the way, to run unit tests the backend must be started.

 ## Development steps